danielbodnar/awesome-stars/README.md

 - [withcatai/catai](https://github.com/withcatai/catai) - Run AI ✨ assistant locally! with simple API for Node.js 🚀
 - [withcatai/node-llama-cpp](https://github.com/withcatai/node-llama-cpp) - Run AI models locally on your machine with node.js bindings for llama.cpp.
 Force a JSON schema on the model output on the generation level
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
-- [mistralai/mistral-src](https://github.com/mistralai/mistral-src) - Reference implementation of Mistral AI 7B v0.1 model.
+- [mistralai/mistral-inference](https://github.com/mistralai/mistral-inference) - Official inference library for Mistral models
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
 - [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Run any open-source LLMs, such as Llama 2, Mistral, as OpenAI compatible API endpoint in the cloud.
 - [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) - 📋 A list of open LLMs available for commercial use.